South Carolina Solar Panels

 South Carolina Solar Panel Cost

-Curious what solar actually costs in South Carolina?
-This calculator uses real installation data from Palmetto customers across the state — from Charleston to Greenville to Columbia — to show you two options: a monthly lease payment through our LightReach program (no upfront cost required) or a cash purchase price.
+Wondering what solar actually costs in South Carolina?
+We built this calculator using real installation data from homes across the state — from Charleston and Columbia to Greenville and Myrtle Beach.
+See your estimated monthly lease payment through Palmetto’s LightReach program (no upfront cost) or explore a cash purchase — side by side.

 System